Get to Know Relyco – Rob DuMond, Senior Government Sales Representative

 Rob likes to chat sports with his cubicle mates and he’s affectionately known around the office as a “cake monster.”
 He loves it when our office celebrates anything with a cake.
 He is always first in line for his slice!

-According to his cubicle neighbor, Lyndsay, Rob sings a lot.
+According to his cubicle neighbors, Rob sings a lot.
 Apparently, he’ll sing anything from heavy metal to rap and random 80’s jams.
-Asked to describe his singing, she quipped, “well, he’s not quiet about it!”
-But Lyndsay thinks it’s a funny quirk and enjoys it about him.
 Rob also knows a lot of random movie quotes and likes to throw them out in conversation to see who picks up on them.
 We don’t think he slipped any into this interview, but maybe he did!

 What’s your favorite season?